solliancenet/microsoft-postgresql-developer-guide/artifacts/07-01-AzureDataFactory/README.md

 ## Create Linked Services

-- Switch to the Azure Portal, browse to the **PostgreSQLdevSUFFIX** Azure Data Factory instance
+- Switch to the Azure Portal, browse to the **pgsqldevSUFFIX** Azure Data Factory instance
 - Select **Open Azure Data Factory Studio**
 - In the left navigation, select the **Manage** tab
 - Select **Linked servics**, select the **+ New** button